spaceship-prompt/spaceship-prompt/docs/sections/package.md

 !!! important "This section is rendered asynchronously by default"

 !!! note
-    This is the version of the package you are working on, not the version of the package manager itself.
+    This is the version of the package you are working with, not the version of the package manager itself.
+Many people use the term `project` instead of `package` and in this context it is the same thing.

 !!! attention
     This section uses external tools for retrieving package versions.